If you're a young carer (under 18 or 18 and at school) you can get help, support and advice from your local young carers

 Health and social care services should offer the best services to the person you're looking after, which will help you in your role.

-Ask your local council's social work department for a carer's assessment – if you're 18 or over – so it can find out what help you might need.
+Ask your local council's social work department for a Young Carer Statement – if you're 18 or over – so it can find out what help you might need.

 Your GP can also offer help.
 If you're at school, your teachers or school nurse should also be able to support you.